r-sebastian/cs50/README.md

 - Simple Hello, \[argument\]

 **MARIO - LESS**
--Display a simple # Pattern Accodeing to the input.[More Info](https://cs50.harvard.edu/x/2022/psets/1/mario/less/#world-1-1)
+- Display a simple # Pattern Accodeing to the input.[More Info](https://cs50.harvard.edu/x/2022/psets/1/mario/less/#world-1-1)

 **MARIO - MORE**
 - A More Difficut # Pattern Accodeing to the input.[More Info](https://cs50.harvard.edu/x/2022/psets/1/mario/more/#world-1-1)